Routes into a career in AI

 Building a simple image classification algorithm, for example, is a popular demonstration of abilities.
 As with other software jobs, it can be helpful to have a visible presence online.
 If you can help someone online (even someone asking a question you learned only days ago), this can be used to show your abilities.
 Keep an eye on sites like stackoverflow.com for questions you can help with, as well as be helped.

 This is pretty standard advice for any career, and you will doubtless find the same words said on any ‘How to work in…’ articles.
 But for a career in AI, it is especially important.
 The industry is developing so fast, and things are changing so quickly, that you have to keep up to date with developments if you want to stay relevant.
 Keep reading, keep practising new things, keep learning.

 Unsurprisingly, writing software is a major part of AI work.
 Data engineers, working more on infrastructure and database, are more likely to work with languages like SQL and use software like Hadoop.
 If you are leaning more to the Data Science side, Python and R may be wise choices.
 If you have a familiarity with coding languages, or you enjoy working with some of them, use those languages as a starting point – if you love using SQL, becoming a data engineer might be just the route for you to take.

 Take it away

-So, there’s a lot to think about and lot to do.
+So, there’s a lot to think about and a lot to do.
 If it sounds overwhelming, remember that at the moment, many companies are struggling to fill the positions they have for want of candidates.
-It is a great time to enter the field, and once you are ready to start applying for positions, don’t forget to go for ones you think might a step or two above your abilities – the company might well be willing to take a chance on someone starting out on their journey into AI.
+It is a great time to enter the field, and once you are ready to start applying for positions, don’t forget to go for ones you think might be a step or two above your abilities – the company might well be willing to take a chance on someone starting on their journey into AI.
 Good luck with your career in AI!